MaxAKAgluck/bt-quickcheck/README.md

 ## Features

-- 🛡️ **Comprehensive Security Assessment**: 32 security categories with 80+ specialized checks
+- Comprehensive baseline: 30+ categories and many targeted checks
-- ⚡ **Fast & Lightweight**: Single script, no installation required, minimal system impact
+- Fast and lightweight: single script, no install, minimal system impact
-- 🎯 **Blue Team Focused**: Defensive security posture assessment, not penetration testing
-- 🔒 **Read-Only & Safe**: Zero system modifications, enterprise-safe operation
-- 🚀 **Enhanced Security (v0.6.0)**: Advanced input validation, command sanitization, and industry-standard compliance
+- Blue team focused: defensive posture checks rather than privilege escalation
+- Read-only by design: does not change system state
-- 📊 **Multiple Output Formats**: Console, JSON, HTML, and TXT reports
+- Multiple outputs: console, JSON, HTML, and plain text
-- 🏠 **Dual Operation Modes**: Personal and Production environments with tailored recommendations
+- Personal and production modes with contextual recommendations
+- Actionable results with severity levels and next steps
+- One-liner friendly for quick remote use
-- 🔍 **Actionable Results**: Clear severity levels with specific remediation guidance
+- Alignment with common guidance (CIS/NIST)
-- 🚀 **One-Liner Deployment**: Instant remote execution via curl
-- 🏢 **Enterprise Ready**: CIS Benchmark and NIST Framework alignment

 ## Quick Start